 - 1. Follow the procedures in Before Working Inside Your Computer. - 2.
 Remove the cover. - 3.
-Press the clip inwards to release and disconnect the intrusion cable from system board.

-4. Slide the intrusion switch toward the chassis bottom and remove it from the chassis.
+Disconnect the intrusion-switch cable from the system board. - 4.
+Slide the intrusion switch toward the bottom of the chassis and remove it from the computer.